hackclub/hackclub/workshops/hosting_workshop/README.md

 > If you already have a website ready, you can directly skip to Part 3

-So, head over to [repl.it](https://repl.it) and sign up (you can also directly sign up using your GitHub account), then click on "New repl" and select "HTML, CSS, JS" from the dropdown and giving any name to it, and then click on "Create repl".
+Begin by visiting [repl.it](https://repl.it) and sign up (you can also directly sign up using your GitHub account), then click on "New repl" and select "HTML, CSS, JS" from the dropdown and giving any name to it, and then click on "Create repl".

 ![Selecting html,css,js from language dropdown and clicking on create repl](https://cloud-cmhr0swki.vercel.app/0image.png)